philiprowe61/phil/Rock-file-format.md

 ## Source rocks

-A binary rock must contain at its root the rockspec file.
+A source rock must contain at its root the rockspec file.
 For a rock called `myrock-1.0-1.src.rock` it would be called:

 * `myrock-1.0-1.rockspec` - the [rockspec file](Rockspec format) in the archive root